craigpastro/todoapp/README.md

 ## Tracing

-If you `docker compose up -d` then you should have [Jaeger](https://www.jaegertracing.io/) and [Zipkin](https://zipkin.io/) running.
-You can access Jaeger at http://localhost:16686 and Zipkin at http://localhost:9411.
+If you `docker compose up -d` then you should have [Jaeger](https://www.jaegertracing.io/) running.
+You can access Jaeger at http://localhost:16686.